weaviate/weaviate-io/docs/weaviate/core-knowledge/indexing.md

 In Weaviate, you configure indices per class.
 Weaviate supports two types of indices.

 1. An **approximate nearest neighbor index (ANN)** - the ANN index is used to serve all vector-search queries.
-1. An **inverted index** - the inverted index allows for filtering by properties, as well as serve BM25 queries
+1. An **inverted index** - the inverted index allows for filtering by properties, as well as serve BM25 queries.

 Some things to bear in mind: